 If you buy your eggs based on the colour of the shell, think again!
 Because the colour of the shell does not affect the nutrition present inside.
-The change in the colour of eggs like blue or brown, or white is simply due to genetics and difference in breeds.
+The change in the colour of eggs like blue brown, or white is simply due to genetics and differences in breeds.

 Even if egg yolk and egg white contain the same amount of protein, the yolk does hold several nutritional distinctions from the egg white.
 Based on that hen’s diet, egg yolks can range in colors—from pale yellow to deep orange to even a bright red.

 Because free-range hens often eat more pigmented, nutritious foods that range from insects to grasses, you will find richer-colored yolks in the eggs.
 On the other hand, conventional, grain-fed chickens will produce light yellow yolks.

 As alarming or surprising it might sound, sometimes you can predict the colour of the egg a hen will lay by looking at her earlobes!
 In general,